Updated: Aug 14, 2022

 Comparing how a professional baseball player trains to any other level is downright laughable.

 Strength training can be handled numerous ways per an athlete’s needs.
 In fact, there are about 10-20 movements that all athletes should do in an athletic performance training regimen (we will list 5 in this article).
 These movements can cross sport boundaries and often do.
 The variables are more often where the sport specific training comes from, not the movements themselves.
 Variables are the sets, reps, loads, rest times, etc… Strength training for baseball will lead to the following:

 Increased mental capacity by way of regular endorphin release

 Acceleration times will decrease… meaning more sport specific “fast”

-From my 16-year experience baseball players who begin athletic performance training at a young age, with the major emphasis on strength, flourish in high school and set themselves up for a longer and healthier career.
+From my 14-years of experience with baseball performance training, those who begin athletic performance training at a very young age with a major emphasis on strength, flourish in high school and have a longer and healthier career.